 *) may be edited for all selected objects.

 Sheet Symbol Actions

 Formatting Designator and File Name

 The sheet symbol Designator and File Name fields can be formatted independently of the sheet symbol.
-The corresponding Properties panels can be accessed using the after-placement methods described above (replacing sheet symbol with the relevant object whose properties you want to view/modify).

 Right-click Sheet Symbol Commands

 Right-click over a placed sheet symbol to access a context-sensitive menu, from which the following commands are available (on the Sheet Symbol Actions sub-menu) that act on that sheet symbol (or all currently selected sheet symbols, where applicable).